top of page

 Dance Naked Productions

-(I gotta be honest, getting video of my productions has never been a high priority.
+Having video made of my productions has never been a high priority for me.
 I have a huge bias towards the primacy of the live experience.
-I am belligerent about the importance of BEING IN THE SAME ROOM.
+I am belligerent about the importance of BEING IN THE SAME ROOM with one another.
 Watching the video feels so diminishing.
-So let me just say - I offer this video page BEGRUDGINGLY.
 I wanna see you AT the theater.
 I wanna hug you at the door.
 I wanna look into your eyes when I look out into the audience.
 I wanna breath the same air.
-But I know that's unrealistic for the vast majority of humanity, so I am allowing myself to be overruled!).

 While I was on tour, I spent some time in Santa Cruz, and met the women responsible for a local production (and Santa Cruz legend) called What Is Erotic?